DVR98/MultiTasking-Tasks-/README.md

 # MultiTasking(Tasks)
 When the App is launched, it will ask you to choose between 6 options to show different ways you could achieve an end result by using tasks.
 You must enter a number between 1 and 6.
-Do not wory if you entered a number larger or smaller than the provided range, I ALWAYS implement validation and exception handling ;)
+Don't wory if you enter a number larger or smaller than the provided range, I ALWAYS implement validation and exception handling ;)

 ### Options:
 1) Basic Task: Writes 1 to 100 by running a task.